 by Michele Johnson for Ames Research Center

-Kepler data also fueled another field of astronomy dubbed asteroseismology -- the study of the interior of stars.
-Scientists examine sound waves generated by the boiling motion beneath the surface of the star.
-They probe the interior structure of a star just as geologists use seismic waves generated by earthquakes to probe the interior structure of Earth.
+The size of the star must be known in order to measure the planet's size accurately.
+To learn more about the properties of the star Kepler-37, scientists examined sound waves generated by the boiling motion beneath the surface of the star.
+They probed the interior structure of Kepler-37's star just as geologists use seismic waves generated by earthquakes to probe the interior structure of Earth.
+The science is called asteroseismology.

-Ames is responsible for the Kepler mission concept, ground system development, mission operations, and science data analysis.
+Ames is responsible for Kepler's ground system development, mission operations, and science data analysis.
 NASA's Jet Propulsion Laboratory in Pasadena, Calif., managed Kepler mission development.

 Ball Aerospace and Technologies Corp. in Boulder, Colo., developed the Kepler flight system and supports mission operations with the Laboratory for Atmospheric and Space Physics at the University of Colorado in Boulder.

 The Space Telescope Science Institute in Baltimore archives, hosts and distributes Kepler science data.
-Kepler is NASA's 10th Discovery Mission and was funded by the agency's Science Mission Directorate.
+Kepler is NASA's tenth Discovery Mission and was funded by NASA's Science Mission Directorate at the agency's headquarters in Washington.

 Lands Beyond Beyond - extra solar planets - news and science